Woman, dog found dead inside burned home south of Omaha - NewsBreak

 Woman, dog found dead inside burned home south of Omaha

 BELLEVUE, Neb.
+(AP) — Authorities said a woman and one of her dogs were found dead inside a Bellevue home where a fire had burned....northplattepost.com

-(AP) — A woman and one of her dogs have been found dead inside a Bellevue home where a fire had burned, authorities said.
+BELLEVUE, Neb.
+(AP) — Authorities said a woman and one of her dogs were found dead inside a Bellevue home where a fire had burned....northplattepost.com

-Kathleen Janus, 73, was found dead around 10 a.m.
-Thursday, the Omaha World-Herald reported.
-Police said parts of the inside of the house showed signs of a recent fire.
-Fire crews also found a dead dog in the home.
-A second dog belonging to Janus was found alive, police said.

-A neighbor found Janus’ body after using a key to enter the home after being unable to reach Janus by phone or by knocking on the door, according to officials.

 Comments / 0